akdataai/migrate-java-db-to-azure/step-03-migrate-database-to-azure/README.md

   * Provide the Database (i.e. postgres)
   * Provide the Username (i.e. postgres)
   * Provide the Password
   * As the on-premises PostgreSQL instance is not using SSL deselect the Encrypt connection option
-    * Continue to configure the target Azure Database for PostgreSQL
-    * Select the database to migrate
-    * Select the tables to migrate
-    * Continue through the starting the activity

-    * Note. the Migration might fail if the parameter "wal_level" is not set the logical.
+    * Note. the Source database validation might fail if the parameter "wal_level" is not set the logical.
     <img src="media/NewMigrationProject.png" width=500 align=centre>

         The wal_level determines how much information is written to the WAL.